hinzle/database-exercises/README.md

-This is a repo to practive SQL ddl and dml.
+This is a repo to practice SQL ddl and dml.